FOLLOW US

 • for short-term studies or training

-To stay longer (to work or study, for business travel or for other reasons), you must meet the Czech Republic government’s entry requirements.
-Check which type of visa or work permit you need with the Embassy of the Czech Republic .
+To stay longer, you must meet the Czech government’s entry requirements.
+Check which type of visa or permit you need with the Czech Embassy in the UK.

 If you stay in the Czech Republic with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.